Continuing Education Activity

 Residual cysts are inflammatory and occur after incomplete surgical treatment.
 Routine dental visits are key to early diagnosis.
 In addition, patients should be made aware of any radiographic findings and counseled on lesion biopsy to rule out other lesions.

 Dentigerous cysts are developmental in origin.
 The provider should discuss the findings and offer a differential diagnosis to the patient.
-Treatment options should include conservative management, such as extracting impacted teeth with biopsy to rule out other lesions.
+Treatment options should include conservative management, such as extracting impacted teeth with a biopsy to rule out other lesions.
 The surgical removal of these lesions typically results in complete resolution.

 Eruption cysts are developmental in origin, often self-limiting, and usually present with no complications.
-Patients should be informed and reassured that the lesions will most likely self-resolve with the eruption of the underlying tooth.
+Patients should be informed and reassured that the lesions most likely self-resolve with the eruption of the underlying tooth.

 Orthokeratinizing odontogenic cysts are developmental in origin.
 Patients should be made aware of these lesions and plan to have them excised.
 Conservative management and subsequent removal of these lesions normally result in permanent resolution.